 Chuck Norris and Lone Wolf Cigars go hand in hand.
 It’s not hard to figure out why when considering the man behind the brand.
 They say Chuck Norris could make an onion cry.
 Some believe he can unscramble an egg simply by looking at it.
-Others believe that beneath that his beard is not a chin, but a clenched fist.
-It seems that the Legend of Carlos “Chuck” Norris is deeply woven into our national identity.
-As a martial artist, action star, and anti-drug activist, Norris has served as a multi-generational role model for many.
+Others believe that beneath his beard is not a chin but a clenched fist.
+The Legend of Carlos “Chuck” Norris seems deeply woven into our national identity.
+As a martial artist, action star, and anti-drug activist, Norris has been a multi-generational role model for many.

 With such a reputation, it shouldn’t surprise any of us that Chuck is a bit of a cigar lifestyle enthusiast.
-It is not difficult to imagine him with a lit stogie between his lips as the sun sets on his expansive Texas ranch, after a hard day of pretend crime fighting.
+It is not difficult to imagine him with a lit stogie between his lips as the sun sets on his expansive Texas ranch after a hard day of pretending crime-fighting.
 What is surprising is that the Texas Ranger himself once decided to take his smoking passion to the next level by starting his very own cigar brand.

 Lone Wolf Cigars: Quick History

-Born in 1996, Lone Wolf Cigars was a part passion project and part business opportunity for Norris.
+Born in 1996, Lone Wolf Cigars was a passion project and business opportunity for Norris.
 The brand appeared as Norris was reaching new levels of popularity on the small screen.
-He teamed up with his Hollywood buddy Jim Belushi (and a few high-dollar investors).
+First, he teamed up with his Hollywood buddy Jim Belushi (and a few high-dollar investors).
 From there, Norris established the brand to create capital for his burgeoning “Kick Drugs Out of America” organization.

-“We all went down to the Dominican Republic and they asked us what kind of cigars we wanted.
+“We all went down to the Dominican Republic, and they asked us what kind of cigars we wanted.
 I said that I wanted a very mellow cigar.
 I didn’t want a cigar that was going to burn my throat.
 Jim said he wanted a cigar that would, in effect, blow his head off.
 So we have different blends of our cigars that go from mellow to strong.” — Chuck Norris in a 1998 interview with Cigar Aficionado.

-Norris & Belushi may have had disagreements about what exactly makes up a fine cigar.
-Yet, they agreed on one thing: Lone Wolf Cigars would be for everyone, as opposed to only for the super-rich.
-From the get go, the more affordable price point made these sticks a popular option for the common smoker.
+Norris and Belushi may have disagreed about what exactly makes a fine cigar.
+Yet, they agreed on one thing: Lone Wolf Cigars would be for everyone instead of only for the super-rich.
+From the get-go, the more affordable price point made these sticks famous for everyday smokers.

 Smoking a Lone Wolf Cigar

-While Norris & Belushi sold their share of the company in 2001, Lone Wolf Cigar Company is still alive and well.
-The brand has an LA-based cigar lounge.
-A few branded Dominican-made stogies are also still available on the mass market.
+While Norris and Belushi sold their company share in 2001, Lone Wolf Cigar Company is still alive and well.
+The brand has a Los Angeles-based cigar lounge.
+A few branded Dominican-made stogies are still available on the mass market.

 There’s the Wolfpack Churchill.
-There’s also the Wolfpack Torpedo, a sizable 7” stogie with a mellow-to-medium bodied smoke, that packs a bit more of a punch.
+There’s also the Wolfpack Torpedo, a sizable seven-inch stogie with a mellow-to-medium-bodied smoke that packs a bit more punch.
 Both sticks are wrapped in Colorado Maduro leaf for the perfect amount of sweetness.
 But, some limited Sun Grown-wrapped varieties are released every now and then.
-The mild flavor and quick-smoking fill make these a versatile stick for any occasion.
-But, the biggest appeal of Lone Wolf Cigars is no doubt the price.
+The mild flavor and quick-smoking fill make these versatile sticks for any occasion.
+But, the most considerable appeal of Lone Wolf Cigars is the price.
 They come in around two bucks a stick when ordered by the bundle.